On completion of the course, the student shall be able to:

-- demonstrate in-depth knowledge within one of the areas that exists in African Studies including advanced knowledge of relevant methodology and theory, as well as insights into current research of the chosen area
+- demonstrate in-depth knowledge within one of the study areas of African Studies including comprehensive and advanced knowledge of relevant methodology and theory as well as thorough insight into current research in the chosen area or subject

-- show the ability and skills needed to develop a research question and then independently search for, collect, evaluate and critically interpret and analyze relevant information
+- show the ability and skills needed to develop a research question and then with a high degree of independence search for, collect, evaluate and critically interpret and analyse relevant information

-- present and argue for, both orally and in writing, his or her own results as well as the knowledge and argumentation which form the basis for the conclusions, while showing a high level of communicative competence
+- orally and in writing, present and argue for his or her own results as well as for the knowledge and argumentation which form the basis of these conclusions while showing a high level of communicative competence

-- analyze and discuss the scholarly work of others by pointing out strengths as well as weaknesses in the form of constructive response.
+- analyse and discuss the scholarly work of others by pointing out strengths as well as weaknesses in the form of constructive response.

-The course starts with seminars on the research process, including the choice of topic, research question, methodology and theoretical approach, literature searches, outline and the actual writing process.
-The student then carries out an independent study of a well-defined problem area directly connected to one of the fields within African Studies.
-The study is presented in the form of an independently written essay of about 10.000-15.000 words.
-In the course students also orally present and defend their own results and arguments, as well as analyse the work of other students.
+The course is introduced through a review of the research process, including the choice of topic, research question, methodology and theoretical approach, literature searches, outline, and the writing process.
+The student, in consultation with the supervisor, carries out a comprehensive independent study of a well-defined problem area directly connected to one of the fields within African Studies.
+The study is presented in the form of an independently written essay of approximately 30.000 words.
+The course also includes practice in the oral presentation and defence of the student’s own results and arguments, as well as of analyses of other students’ works.

-The course is examined through the independently written thesis; however the student’s ability to give and take constructive criticism during the course is also considered in the final assessment.
-The Master Thesis is defended in an open seminar with a discussant.
-In case this is not possible, the Thesis will be examined by two members of the teaching staff.
+The course is examined through the independently written thesis; however, the student’s ability to give and to take constructive criticism during the work-in-progress is also considered in the final assessment.
+The master thesis is defended in an open seminar with a discussant.
+In case this is not possible, the thesis will be examined by two members of the teaching staff.

 Forms of Study

-The course is taught in the form of seminars and individual supervision.
-The thesis is defended and discussed at a “ventilation” seminar.
-All teaching is conducted in English.
-The Master Thesis is written in English.
+Instruction is given through individual supervision and, when applicable, in seminars.
+The thesis is defended and discussed at a defence seminar.
+The master thesis is written in English.